How can we harness the power of the rising generation

 Raising children to become productive members of society is a challenge that every family faces, but a wealthy family encounters additional challenges.
 The saying “to whom much is given, much is expected” captures the essence.
 How can families use wealth to provide opportunities without diminishing drive and undermining the potential of the rising generation?

 Leveraging wealth to provide opportunities without diminishing drive is one of the greatest challenges for legacy-driven, or generative families.
-It is important for successful families to actively prepare their children and grandchildren for the time and attention required of growing and protecting wealth and assets, and using the opportunities they have been given to make positive contributions to the world.
+It is important for successful families to actively prepare their children and grandchildren for the time and attention required for growing and protecting wealth and assets, and using the opportunities they have been given to make positive contributions to the world.
 This type of preparedness will require more than good intentions or a trust that limits the recipient’s freedom of how funds may be used.

 Generative families are anchored on two major achievements.
 First, they developed a successful business that created family wealth.
 Second, they committed resources, time and energy to building a family that both adapts over generations and has a strong sense of shared identity.
-The latter achievement is the focus of this paper.
+The latter achievement is the focus of this article.
 (For a more complex definition of generative families, see “Defining the Generative Family,” below.)

 Sustaining wealth requires the development of different types of family capital.